 What do they typically do

-- Demonstrate exercises like joint stretches for arthritis relief to help relieve pain for people with chronic conditions
+- Demonstrate exercises- for example, stretching the joints for arthritis relief - to help relieve clients' pain

 Number of Jobs